-Because flamenco has the power to change lives of everyday women . . .
+Because flamenco has the power to tRANSFORM EVERY woman . . .

 People often ask Rosetta how she came to choose flamenco as her profession.
 After all, she isn't from Spain, and she has no Spanish ancestors (as far as she knows).